jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       - category: Visionary
         amount: $20,000
         benefits: >-
+          * $18,920 tax-deductible

-          * 8 event tickets.
+          * 12 event tickets and 8 Emerging Leaders tickets.

           * Invitation to one Friends evening event.

-          * Listed as a supporter for one year on all printed and digital materials for the Industry Leaders Roundtable program and Emerging Leaders.
+          * Listed as a supporter for one year on all printed and digital materials for the Industry Leaders Roundtable and Emerging Leaders programs.

           * Logo on BWAF website, in the evening’s program and on digital event materials.